asian-squad/drone-sim/quadcopter-proposal.md

 # Quadcopter Proposal

 This document outlines the design of a quadcopter.
-The goal is to build a quadcopter from scratch using open-source software and hardware.
+The goal is to build a quadcopter from scratch as much as our expertise allows.
 The quadcopter will be designed to be modular and easy to upgrade.

 ## Goal